 The Affordable Fausti Caledon Shoots Above Its Class

-At a suggested retail price of around $2,000, the Fausti Caledon is the tip of the spear of affordable shotguns in the company’s Core Line – important for expanding the Italian gunmaker’s share in the American wing and clays market.
+At a suggested retail price of around $2,500 for the 12 and 20 gauge, the Fausti Caledon is the tip of the spear of affordable shotguns in the company’s Core Line – important for expanding the Italian gunmaker’s share in the American wing and clays market.
 With some new aesthetic tweaks to the established Caledon, it appears that Fausti’s design team nailed the original Caledon value proposition of an entry-level over/under that continues to be rugged, attractive and accomplished.
 After shooting the latest Fausti Caledon, it’s easy to walk away with the impression of handling a price-class leader that delivers on functionality and durability, but now with a splash more glitz.

 Caledon owners and fans will notice two visual upgrades to the current model.
 Called Optiwood, the walnut grain has been laser-enhanced with robust checkering for an above-grade appearance.
 The black trigger guard, meanwhile, features the new Fausti logo.
 Bold laser acanthus scroll engraving was bordered within a shape similar to the famed Nike swoosh along the lower part of the receiver, with the upper section a contrasting plain bright finish.
 A gold bird adorned the bottom of the receiver.
 The tight wood-to-metal fit belied the shotgun’s price point.
 In terms of parts tolerances, the Caledon assembled and opened easily – a feature I’ll attribute to Fausti’s state-of-the-art factory in Italy.